gpolitog/quasar-kitchen-sink-v2/README.md

 Configured to use hot reload.
 Whenever the app is recompiled into `/dist` it will hot load the app!

+## Development

+Run `npm run dev`

+Open `localhost:8080` in Chrome

+Start developing and notice the hot loading of your changes at work!

+Open *Chrome dev tools* and check the browser *console* for errors to help you better debug ;)

 ## Adding components

 To render the index (list) of components we use a [v-for loop](http://vuejs.org/guide/#Conditionals-and-Loops)